ikelaiah/cli-fp/README.md

 # Clone the repository
 git clone https://github.com/yourusername/cli-fp.git

-# Copy the source files to your project's directory
+# Or copy the source files to your project's directory
 ```

 2. **Use in Your Project**